Last Updated on 22/02/2019 by Patryk Bandurski

 Get resource(s) by field

-There are some situations where we do not know unique identifier, however we do know other attributes.
+There are some situations where we do not know the unique identifier, however, we do know other attributes.
 We can solve this problem in two ways by either query or uri parameters.

 Searching by query parameters

 We may search by any field we would like to, although there are some limitations.
 We need to decide by which fields our resource should be queried.
-For an account I have decided to query by surname, role and rank field.
-So how does do URL looks like?
+For an account, I have decided to query by surname, role, and rank fields.
+So how does do URL look like?

 So let’s break this structure down.
 This URI contains: